March 19, 2018

 MVVM (Model-View-ViewModel), if implemented correctly, really segregates a business logic from its UI/Model/Network component.
 It actually makes your UI reusable since you can configure it with any viewmodel which conforms to its configuration protocol.
 It also helps in breaking a huge screen into multiple small viewmodels which can take care of single responsibilities.

-During weekdays I power Fueled iOS apps.
-I have been working with swift for almost 3 years now (since Swift 1.x) and have published over 15 apps completely written in swift (with POP, reactive-swift & mvvm).
+During weekdays I power Over iOS app and previously worked at Fueled.
+I have been working with swift since it came out and have published over 15 apps completely written in swift (with POP, reactive-swift & mvvm).
 My iOS experience goes over 5 years though.
 When I'm not coding, you can find me tweeting about iOS/swift/protocols/swift-evolution or exploring Indian fusion cuisines on Instagram!
 Checkout the new season of Samurai Jack now & thank me later!

 I have learned a lot from the Swift community via blogs, conferences, videos etc and thus I try to give back to the community as well via: